TOGoS/SG-P28/README.md

 - Automatically detect new boards as they are added
 - Some board identification routine
   (maybe you step on each board in order).

-I might find a way to use Pi Pico Ws to do this job, in which case this will become abandonware.